100 Hours of Astronomy - 100 Hours Under One Sky

 100 Hours of Astronomy

-We are offering new, beginner-level 100 Hours astronomy activities that can be integrated into stargazing events with near-zero effort, and/or be offered to audiences as an at-home activity.
+To support this event in the UK, we are offering new, total-beginner-level astronomy activities that can be integrated into stargazing events with very little effort and/or be offered to audiences as an at-home activity.
+Even if you don’t run your own event, you can support the event by sharing our social media posts and resources.

 Our aims